pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 Can be granted permissions using access control policies - Groups can be granted permissions using access control policies.
 This makes it easier to manage permissions for a collection of users, rather than having to manage permissions for each user.https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups.html

 ---

+## Billing Stuff
 Activate a `cost allocation` tag that is named Department in the `AWS Billing` and `Cost Management console in the Organizations management account`.
 Use a tag policy to mandate a Department tag on new resources.

 Correct.
 You must activate a tag in the Billing and Cost Management console before viewing the expense by cost allocation tag.
 You should mandate the use of tags to ensure that the resources are tagged correctly.

 https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_tag-policies.html

+### 👀 Generate Billing Alerts
+`Before` you can `create an alarm for your estimated charges`, you `must enable billing alerts on your Accounts Preferences page first`, so that you can monitor your estimated AWS charges and create an alarm using billing metric data.
+After you enable billing alerts, you cannot disable data collection, but you can delete any billing alarms that you created.

 ---
 Use the `AWS Resource Groups` Tag Editor to identify resources that are not tagged in each account.
 Apply a tag that is named Department to any untagged resources.